 Close!
 But no. :]

 I use instructional design to solve real world problems.
-Using the skills I honed over those many years, along with my knowledge and training in instructional design and development, I find joy and fulfillment in creating trainings and content that is highly effective, visually pleasing, and provides measurable results for my clients.
+Using the skills I honed over those many years, along with my knowledge and training in instructional design and development, I find joy and fulfillment in creating trainings and content that are highly effective, visually pleasing, and provides measurable results for my clients.
 I’m also passionate about the subject, so am always reading a new book, watching a video, or taking a class on the side to learn more.
 The truth is, there’s always more to learn for all of us – which is great, because I’ll never run out of work to do!

-Following the ADDIE process, I utilize adult learning theories in all of my analysis and design, as well as other proven tools, such as Action Mapping, purposeful segmenting, scenario based training, gamification, and thoughtful, theory based assessments.
+Following the ADDIE process, I utilize adult learning theories in all of my analysis and design, as well as other proven tools, such as Action Mapping, purposeful segmenting, scenario-based learning, gamification, and thoughtful, theory based assessments.
 This ensures my courses and projects consistently increase my learners’ knowledge and skills, and most importantly, affect measurable changes in behavior that directly affect my clients’ business goals and bottom lines.

 When I’m not instructional designing or producing content, I can usually be found planning a community volunteer event of some kind, making a decadent new chocolate dessert, rock-climbing, reading, enjoying nature somewhere, practicing my amateur photography (note the few photos above), or my other passion, swing-dancing (lindy-hoppin’ to be precise).